ica4c/restcord/docs/_docs/Channel/Edit Channel Permissions.md

 ## Description

 Edit the channel permission overwrites for a user or role in a channel.
 Only usable for guild channels.
 Requires the MANAGE_ROLES permission.
+Only permissions your bot has in the guild or channel can be allowed/denied (unless your bot has a MANAGE_ROLES overwrite in the channel).
 For more information about permissions, see permissions.

 ## Parameters